YizhongHu/predicative_group_theory/README.md

 each directed edge in the Cayley Graph shows a generator operation from one group element to another.
 We can use Sterling to help us see a Cayley Graph.
 First, we need to load `generator.frg`.
-We then need to constrain `validGenerators` which makes sure that the generators and graphs are properly constrained.
+We then need to constrain `properCayley` which makes sure that the generators and graphs are properly constrained.
 We then run some instance in Sterling.
 Once the group instance is shown on Sterling, select `Group` in time series projection.
 Then, in themes, load `cayleyGraph.json`.
 This makes sure that only